 However, to file it away as simply her throwback album or a regression does not give it nearly enough credit.
 The sounds might be vintage but the songwriting, production, tone, and attitude are more elevated than anything in her previous catalogue.
 A song like the first single and the album’s lead-off ‘Pay Your Way in Pain’ collides 1971 with 2021 taking the slinky, stanky funk of an artist like the great Betty Davis and ratcheting it up for the new age with beefy pumping synths and some gurgling vocal processing.
-The half-time shuffle comes down hard, grinding out the beat as Clark sneers and coos, yelps and jeers.
+The half-time shuffle comes down hard, grinding out the beat as St. Vincent sneers and coos, yelps and jeers.
 Her erotically eccentric howls are backed by a line of brazen backups.
 St. Vincent’s SNL performance of the track introduced the world to her latest aesthetic sporting a thick-collared green pantsuit and blond bob as she dipped like a boss to the lurching rhythm.
-Clutching the long rectangular frame of a vintage Sennheiser 441, Clark belted out an iconic performance.
+Clutching the long rectangular frame of a vintage Sennheiser 441, Annie Clark belted out an iconic performance.
 The highlight of this off-kilter season.

 ‘Down and Out Downtown’ settles us into the groovy experience.
 A nice mild shuffle with electric piano that takes you to dusk on an apartment balcony.
 The day’s last sun rays stretching out down the block.
 The album’s touchstone Coral electric sitar makes its first appearance like the first few rips of a joint, trading off with Clark’s smooth romantic drawl.
 Woozy Mellotron strings further score the oncoming high.
 The title track’s laid-back lounge sound contrasts the somewhat heavy subject of her father’s release after nearly a decade in prison.
-Clark trades off lines both candid and cagy, dancing around the pain to set up a tongue-lashing punchline.
+Annie Clark trades off lines both candid and cagy, dancing around the pain to set up a tongue-lashing punchline.
 The result is not a boorish emotional flood but rather a detached observance with flickers of spite mixed with love.

 The true triumph of the album happens in that middle third from the rainbow-dripping haze of ‘Live In The Dream’ to the sexy snarl of the third single ‘Down’.
 In this section, St. Vincent largely slips back a decade into the ’60s.
 The sitar is your White Rabbit as Annie takes you on a trip to a sun-drenched heightened reality from effusive self-actualization through existential acceptance and back again.
 Stoney summer vibes in spades.
 ‘Live In The Dream’ is The Beatles’ ‘Sun King’ and Pink Floyd’s ‘Us and Them’ coalescing in a perfect swirl, slowed down to an aimless saunter.
 Milky guitar arpeggios chorusing into the river of keys, the sitar shimmering like the sun sparkling on the warm summer water.
-Clark voices a luminescent solstice incantation peaking with an acid-soaked solo in the lineage of Hendrix.
+St. Vincent voices a luminescent solstice incantation peaking with an acid-soaked solo in the lineage of Hendrix.